Zig Ziglar: Speaker at NASE

 Ziglar went on to speak extensively for audiences of the National Association of Sales Education (NASE), founded by Dick Gardner in 1965, and also became a major sales trainer for Mary Kay Cosmetics.
 In 1968, he became the vice president and training director for the Automotive Performance Company and moved to Dallas, Texas.
 However, the company went bankrupt two years later.

 Ziglar, Inc.

 In 1977, Ziglar founded the Zigmanship Institute, later known as Ziglar, Inc. Subsequently, Ziglar spoke extensively at seminars for motivational speaker Peter Lowe and eventually signed an exclusive agreement to support Peter Lowe events.
-The main activities of Ziglar, Inc. include certified Ziglar coach program, leadership development, keynote speaking skill development and an online store (books, DVDs, backpacks, etc.).
+The main activities of Ziglar, Inc. include certified Ziglar coach program, leadership development, keynote speaking skill development and an online store (books, cassettes, backpacks, etc.).
 During this period Ziglar wrote over 30 books.
 In Addison, Texas, Ziglar employed and trained several speakers, including Will Harris.
 In 1994 Ziglar's son Tom Ziglar took over as the CEO of the company.
 In 1999, he was reported as giving about 50 presentations a year.